 APY Land Council, Telstra Foundation, Visions of Australia, Australian Institute of Aboriginal and Torres Strait Islander Studies, ATSIC, National Library of Australia (Community Heritage Grants), Dept of Communications Information Technology and the Arts, Indigenous Coordination Centre, Centenary of Federation, Networking the Nation, Green Hills Foundation, Spirit of the Land Foundation, Australia Foundation for Culture and the Humanities, Australian Indigenous Cultural Network, Mr Allan Vial, Mrs Jean Pound, Loreto Federation 2007, Yaitya Warra Wodli Language Centre, Anangu Education Services, SA Dept of Premier and Cabinet, Arts SA, SA Department of Education and Children’s Services, SA Department of Further Education Employment Science and Training, University of Melbourne, University of South Australia’s Anangu Tertiary Education Program (AnTEP).

-The project’s participating schools and community organisations also make an annual financial contribution to help with field work and regular data upgrades and in 2014 the Pitjantjatjara Council became a regular financial supporter of the Project.
+The project’s participating schools and community organisations continue to make an annual financial contribution to help with field work and regular data upgrades and in 2014 the Pitjantjatjara Council was a regular financial supporter of the Project.
 This changed in 2017 when Ara Irititja became incorporated in its own right – Ara Irititja Aboriginal Corporation (AIAC).
-AIAC iis forming a partnership with APY to help secure its ongoing sustainability.
+In 2020 Ara Irititja formally come under the umbrella of Aṉangu Pitjantjatjara Yankunytjatjara (APY) to secure its ongoing sustainability.